oncomouse/react-redux-webpack-starter/Readme.md

 ## Customizing

-In `webpack.config.js`, set the variable `APP_TITLE` to the name of the application.
+In `package.json`, set the key `title` to the name of the application.
 This will set the cache key for redux persistence and the HTML title for the landing page (which you can change using [react-helmet](https://github.com/nfl/react-helmet), if you install it).

 ## Deploying